Starcounter-Jack/JSON-Patch/README.md

 If there are no differences, returns an empty array (length 0).

-#### jsonpatch.validate (`patches` Array, `tree` Object (optional), `stopOnFirstError` Boolean) : `errors` Array
+#### jsonpatch.validate (`patches` Array, `tree` Object (optional)) : `error` JsonPatchError

-Available in *json-patch-duplex.js*

 Validates a sequence of operations.
 If `tree` parameter is provided, the sequence is additionally validated against the object tree.
-If `stopOnFirstError` parameter is set to `true`, validation stops after first error is encountered.

-If there are errors, returns an array with error codes located at the array index of the operation.
-If there are no errors, returns an empty array (length 0).
+If there are no errors, returns undefined.
+If there is an errors, returns a JsonPatchError object with the following properties:

+- `name` String - short error code
+- `message` String - long human readable error message
+- `index` Number - index of the operation in the sequence
+- `operation` Object - reference to the operation
+- `tree` Object - reference to the tree

 Possible errors:

-Error code                    | Description
+Error name                    | Error message
 ------------------------------|------------
-SEQUENCE_NOT_AN_ARRAY         | Sequence of operations is not an array OPERATION_NOT_AN_OBJECT       | Operation is not an object OPERATION_OP_INVALID          | Operation `op` property is not one of operations defined in RFC-6902 OPERATION_PATH_INVALID        | Operation `path` property is not a string OPERATION_FROM_REQUIRED       | Operation `from` property is not present (applicable in `move` and `copy` operations) OPERATION_VALUE_REQUIRED      | Operation `value` property is not present (applicable in `add`, `replace` and `test` operations)
+SEQUENCE_NOT_AN_ARRAY         | Patch sequence must be an array OPERATION_NOT_AN_OBJECT       | Operation is not an object OPERATION_OP_INVALID          | Operation `op` property is not one of operations defined in RFC-6902 OPERATION_PATH_INVALID        | Operation `path` property is not a string OPERATION_FROM_REQUIRED       | Operation `from` property is not present (applicable in `move` and `copy` operations) OPERATION_VALUE_REQUIRED      | Operation `value` property is not present (applicable in `add`, `replace` and `test` operations)
-OPERATION_PATH_ALREADY_EXISTS | Cannot perform an `add` operation at a path that already exists OPERATION_PATH_UNRESOLVABLE   | Cannot perform a `replace`, `remove`, `move` or `copy` operation at a path that doesn't exist
+OPERATION_PATH_CANNOT_ADD     | Cannot perform an `add` operation at the desired path OPERATION_PATH_UNRESOLVABLE   | Cannot perform the operation at a path that does not exist OPERATION_FROM_UNRESOLVABLE   | Cannot perform the operation from a path that does not exist OPERATION_PATH_ILLEGAL_ARRAY_INDEX | Expected an unsigned base-10 integer value, making the new referenced value the array element with the zero-based index
+OPERATION_VALUE_OUT_OF_BOUNDS | The specified index MUST NOT be greater than the number of elements in the array

 ## Changelog